 GM workers in Oshawa brace for ‘the fight of our lives’ in auto talks

-September 6, 2016 by Alexandra Posadzki The Canadian Press
+By Alexandra Posadzki The Canadian Press

 Sept.
 6, 2016 – Just over a year ago, Corina and Joe Colacicco — both employees at the General Motors facility in Oshawa, Ont. — sold their house and bought a bigger one to accommodate their growing family.